Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ```

 where you need to replace `username` with your own username, which you received
-via email during the registration.
-If you cannot get a connection at all, your
-IP number range might be blocked from login.
-Please contact the
+via email when you account is created in the identity manager.
+There may be a
+10-15 minute delay before your account is before your account is actually
+created on LUMI, be patient.
+If after this delay you cannot connect, please
-[support][support-account].
+contact the [support][support-account].

 - [More information on how to setup SSH for LUMI][connecting]

+Your username can also be retrieved via the different portals, depending on
+your resource allocator:

+- the Puhuri Portal by clicking on the **Remote accounts** in the left menu
+- myCSC by clicking on **My Profile** in the left menu
+- the SUPR portal under **Account > Existing Accounts**

 ## Running